youwen5/zen-browser-flake/README.md

 This is a flake for the Zen browser.
 Originally forked from [MarceColl/zen-browser-flake](https://github.com/MarceColl/zen-browser-flake), but heavily modified.
-Uses `wrapFirefox` so that it can be configured like using home-manager like through `programs.firefox`, by setting `programs.firefox.package`.
+Automatically updates daily.

 Also actively maintained, unlike the upstream.